SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2.0.md

 #### New /Bootstrap command line argument for DataMiner Cube launcher \[ID_30573\]

 A new */Bootstrap* command line argument is now supported for the DataMiner Cube launcher.
-This argument combines the */Install* and */Silent* arguments (see <https://community.dataminer.services/documentation/cube-launcher-command-line-arguments/>), and also copies a number of files, such as *DataMinerCube.exe.config* en *CubeLauncherConfig.json*.
+This argument combines the */Install* and */Silent* arguments (see [Desktop application command-line arguments](xref:Desktop_app_command_line_arguments)), and also copies a number of files, such as *DataMinerCube.exe.config* en *CubeLauncherConfig.json*.

 #### Aggregation rule conditions can now be specified in the form of a regular expression \[ID_30640\]